th3snehasish/p6-go-ubiquitous/README.md

 # go-ubiquitous
-The fifth project for Udacity's Android Nanodegree.
+The sixth project for Udacity's Android Nanodegree.

 Built a watch face for Android Wear so users can access Sunshine's weather information at a glance.